-- 43. Systems should be established to monitor performance and progress of this strategy.
+43. Systems should be established to monitor performance and progress of this strategy.
 A progress report will be submitted to the Health Assembly through the Executive Board every two years.
-A comprehensive evaluation of the strategy will be undertaken after four years. (consensus) - 44.
-Steps to be taken will include: - (8.1) measuring performance and progress towards objectives contained in the strategy and plan of action (consensus) - (a) establish systems to monitor performance and progress of the implementation of each element of the Global Strategy and Plan of Action (consensus) - (b) monitor and report periodically to WHO's governing bodies on the gaps and needs related to health products and medical devices in developed and developing countries (consensus) - (c) continue to monitor, from a public health perspective, in consultation as appropriate with other international organizations, the impact of intellectual property rights and other issues addressed in the report of the Commission on Intellectual Property Rights, Innovation and Public Health, on the development of, and access to, health care products, and to report thereon to the Health Assembly (consensus) - (d) monitor and report on the impact of incentive mechanisms on innovation of and access to health products and medical devices (consensus) - (e) monitor and report on investment in research and development to address the health needs of developing countries. (consensus)
+A comprehensive evaluation of the strategy will be undertaken after four years.

+44. Steps to be taken will include:

+(8.1) measuring performance and progress towards objectives contained in the strategy and plan of action

+(a) establish systems to monitor performance and progress of the implementation of each element of the global strategy and plan of action

+(b) monitor and report periodically to WHO's governing bodies on the gaps and needs related to health products and medical devices in developed and developing countries

+(c) continue to monitor, from a public health perspective, in consultation as appropriate with other international organizations, the impact of intellectual property rights and other issues addressed in the report of the Commission on Intellectual Property Rights, Innovation and Public Health, on the development of, and access to, health care products, and to report thereon to the Health Assembly

+(d) monitor and report on the impact of incentive mechanisms on innovation of and access to health products and medical devices

+(e) monitor and report on investment in research and development to address the health needs of developing countries.